 Previous Donation Winner

 Because of your votes, at least six additional kids are getting loaded backpacks when they head back to school this year from Kids In Need Foundation.
-Congratulations to our poll winner that provides kids and teachers the supplies they need to be set up for success at school.
+Congratulations to our poll winner who provides kids and teachers the supplies they need to be set up for success at school.

 Our Reader’s Fund seeks to leverage the principles of FIRE to build a lifetime of giving.